 Students participate in Occupational Therapy, Speech Therapy and Physical Therapy on an individual and/or small group basis in accordance with their IEP recommendations.
 Therapy sessions are integrated across a variety of settings to promote generalization and functional application of skills.
 Clinical support services are provided by a School Nurse, Social Worker, Neuro-Developmental Pediatrician and Behavior Analyst.

 What training is provided to faculty members?

 All Crossroads School staff members receive extensive and ongoing training and support in effective strategies for educating students on the autism spectrum.
 Additional scientifically-based training is provided to teachers and related service staff in the areas of skill acquisition and positive behavior supports.
-Through weekly videoconferencing sessions with Dr. Paul Callahan, Former Assistant Director of the Language & Cognitive Development Center and colleague of Dr. Arnold Miller, staff members are provided ongoing feedback and program recommendations.
+Staff certified in training crisis management procedures provide training to 100% of staff working with our students to ensure that de-escalation is a priority and student integrity is at the forefront of any crisis situation.
 All faculty members also participate in a comprehensive professional development program to remain abreast of updates in their respective fields.

 What opportunities exist for Parent Training and Support?